 Complete and enclose Schedule M1UE, Unreimbursed Employee Business Expenses.
-If you are married, filing a joint return, and each you and your spouse are claiming a deduction for unreimbursed employee expenses, each spouse must complete a separate Schedule M1UE with their own expense and reimbursement amounts.
+If you are married, filing a joint return, and both you and your spouse claim deductions for unreimbursed employee expenses, each spouse must complete a separate Schedule M1UE with their own expense and reimbursement amounts.

 Enter the total ordinary and necessary job expenses you paid for which you were not reimbursed.
-(Amounts your employer included in box 1 of your Form W-2 are not considered reimbursements.)

 An ordinary expense is one that is common and accepted in your field of trade, business, or profession.
 A necessary expense is one that is helpful and appropriate for your business.
 An expense does not have to be required to be considered necessary.
+If you do not claim reimbursement that you are entitled to receive from your employer, you cannot deduct the expenses that apply to unclaimed reimbursement.
+See IRS Publication 970 for more information.

-You must complete Schedule M1UE if either of the following apply:
+You must complete Schedule M1UE if either of these apply:

-- You claim any travel, transportation, meal, or entertainment expenses for your job. - Your employer reimbursed you for any of your job expenses that you would otherwise report on line 20.
+- · You claim any travel, transportation, meal, or entertainment expenses for your job - Your employer reimbursed you for any of your job expenses that you would otherwise report on line 20

-Do not include educator expenses you deducted on line 10 of federal Schedule 1.
+Do not include educator expenses you deducted on line 11 of federal Schedule 1.